FUSAKLA/promruval/README.md

    times your Prometheus scrape interval.
  - Avoid querying more data than is retention of used Prometheus by inspecting if the `expr` does not use older data than specified.
- - Make sure `expr` does not use any of specified labels.
+ - Make sure `expr` does not use any of the specified labels.
 Useful when using Thanos, to forbid usage of external labels when alerting on Prometheus to avoid confusion.
  - Ensure alerts has the required labels expected by routing in Alertmanager possibly with allowed values.